Am I eligible to graduate?

 If you receive a non-substantive grade in your final session this may delay when you are eligible to graduate.
 A non-substantive grade could be:

-- SX - you need to sit a supplementary exam
+- DX - you need to sit a deferred exam

 - AE - you need to sit an additional examination due to a marginal fail